Rolf (company): Management

 The company is owned by Cyprus trusts, its beneficiaries are the family of the founder of the company, Mr. Sergey Petrov.

 The CEO of the retail subdivision of Rolf since February 1, 2017, is Ms. Svetlana Vinogradova.

 In November 2019, Sergey Petrov has announced the intention to sell the Rolf Company and the formation of the closed list of applicants for purchase of the car dealer.
 At the beginning of 2021 the management declared the refusal to sell the company.

 In February 2021, the CEO of the company Ms. Svetlana Vinogradova declared that Rolf considers the possibility of transfer to the IPO and already started the preparation work.
 In December 2021, the CEO of Rolf Company confirmed to Bloomberg News the possibility of IPO in the second half of 2022.

+In December 2023, Vladimir Putin signed a decree transferring Rolf shares under state control.
+In January 2024, the Prosecutor General's Office filed a lawsuit to nationalize the company, arguing that the owner of the holding violated the law by combining parliamentary activities with business management.
+On February 21, 2024, the Moskovsky District Court of St. Petersburg granted the claim.
+The shares will become the property of the state.
+Umar Kremlev, the head of the International Boxing Association, was announced on September 2, 2024, as the new owner of Rolf.

 Activity

 The first dealer center of Rolf was opened in Moscow city in 1991.
-As on January 1, 2021, the retail subdivision includes 59 show-rooms, located in 20 districts (15in Moscow and 5 in Saint-Petersburg).
+As on January 1, 2021, the retail subdivision includes 59 show-rooms, located in 20 districts (15 in Moscow and 5 in Saint-Petersburg).
 They represent 20 automobile brands and one motorcycle brand (Audi, BMW, BMW Motorrad, Chrysler, Ford, Genesis, Jeep, Jaguar, Hyundai, Kia, Land Rover/Range Rover, Lexus, Mazda, MercedesBenz, Mitsubishi, Nissan, Porsche, Renault, Skoda, Toyota, Volkswagen).